Titanic II blueprints unveiled, but don't call it 'unsinkable'

 "But if it takes longer, it takes longer," he said.
 "But we'll do it.
 We've got a big pile of money."

-Titanic II will also operate as a cruise ship, and passengers will find 1912-style clothing in their rooms should they wish to dress up and pretend they are living in an earlier era as they visit facsimiles of the original gilded first-class dining and smoking rooms, should they have the appropriate ticket, or the more austere third-class areas.
+Titanic II will operate as a cruise ship, and passengers will find 1912-style clothing in their rooms should they wish to dress up and pretend they are living in an earlier era as they visit facsimiles of the original gilded first-class dining and smoking rooms, if they have the appropriate ticket.

 Although the classes will be kept largely separate, Palmer said he was considering offering ticket packages that would allow passengers to experience all three classes during a typical six-day Atlantic crossing.